JerryDot/Lecture-Notes/Feminism and Philosophy/F&P-L2.md

 Draw attention to the limits of some feminist theoreticians.
 Eg white feminists regarded men as the political opposition, going so far as to argue for lesbian separatism.

-This was rejected by the Comboidsaf collective as they felt solidarity from black men.
+This was rejected by the Combahee River collective as they felt solidarity from black men.
 White women obviously do not need to with white men (unless it is solidarity in oppressing racial minorities).
 It is a dual movement - black men are both allies and opponents.

 Therefore more complex integrated feminism required at theoretical and individual level

 ## 1989

-Crenshaw gave name intersectional feminism - good TED talk!
+Crenshaw gave name to intersectional feminism - good TED talk!

 It is a metaphor for talking about oppression.
 Some women stand at intersections.
 What happens at an intersection like with traffic is not additive.
 Combining two flows of traffic creates extra effects, from slowing down to crashes